Optimising an organic system

 • Clear separation of organic and non-organic milk

-Organic farms generally operate at lower stocking rates, typically 2 cows per hectare.
-This approach is shaped by:
+Organic farms generally operate at lower stocking rates, this approach is shaped by:

 • A reliance on pasture grown without synthetic fertilisers